-Most of the famous Aussie landmarks might have been overrated especially the natural ones such as the Great Barrier Reef and Ayers Rock.
-I do however have a particular fondness for the man-made landmarks such as Sydney Opera House and the planned city of Canberra.
-In terms of wildlife, I did not have any close encounter with the kangaroos, koalas, emus, wallabies, etc. One thing that is abundant everywhere in Oz is flies.
+Most of the famous Australian landmarks are overrated especially the natural ones such as the Great Barrier Reef and Ayers Rock.
+As a Canadian visitor, I was comparing our nature to theirs.
+Ours are much better preserved and less crowded.
+I do however have a particular fondness for the man-made landmarks such as the Sydney Opera House and the planned city of Canberra.
+In terms of wildlife, I did not have any close encounter with the kangaroos, koalas, emus, wallabies, etc. One thing that is abundant everywhere in Australia is flies.
 I swear I must have swallowed hundreds while visiting various national parks.

-Even though Oz is an English-speaking country, the Australian language is hard to understand.
-As with other young countries in the world, Oz is in the process of carving out a national identity that its people would be proud to call their own.
-It seems to me that Aussies are more sports-oriented.
-Not many Aussies know all the verses to their national anthem; cheers on Australia Day (Jan 26th) "Aussie Aussie Aussie/Oie Oie Oie/Ya Ya Ya" were heard loud and clear everywhere.
+Even though Australia is an English-speaking country, Australian English is hard to understand.
+As with other young countries in the world, Australia is in the process of carving out a national identity that its people would be proud to call their own.
+It seems to me that Australians are more sports-oriented.
+Not many Australians know all the verses to their national anthem; cheers on Australia Day (January 26th) "Aussie Aussie Aussie/Oi Oi Oi/Ya Ya Ya" were heard loud and clear everywhere.

 No comments: